 To identify, select, and recruit students who are likely to excel academically, engage vigorously in the life of our campus, enhance the diversity of our school community, and contribute generously to our society in the care of patients, in the conduct of medical research, and in the advancement of the public’s health.
-Qualities of intellect, character, compassion, motivation, preparation, and life experience are all considered; as these factors may each influence a physician’s potential to succeed in a rapidly changing and pluralistic society.

 STATEMENT OF VALUES AND PRINCIPLES

-- The ability to understand and value a patient’s culture is a key element of physician competence and is best taught by life experience, rather than as an abstract object of study;
+- The ability to understand and value a patient’s culture is a key element of physician competence and is best taught by life experience, rather than as an abstract object of study

-- A diverse student body promotes a rich, lively, enlightened discussion and prepares students for a heterogeneous workforce and society;
+- A diverse student body promotes a rich, lively, enlightened discussion and prepares students for a heterogeneous workforce and society

-- Racially, ethnically, and culturally diverse leadership in medicine is critical to progress in healthcare and in society as a whole;
+- Racially, ethnically, and culturally diverse leadership in medicine is critical to progress in healthcare and in society as a whole

 - A diverse student body will contribute to a diverse physician workforce, supporting improvements in access to health care for vulnerable populations and a reduction in racial and ethnic disparities in health status.